ChrissieFrankie/ChrissieFrankie/README.md

 # Hi there 👋

-taking it one at a time
+taking it one at a time, distinguish noise from signal

 ## TO DO